The 1st World War came to involve 32 countries; the following are some key dates in that process;

-During February of 1915 a fifth Guards regiment was raised which became known as The Welsh Guards, sometimes referred to as the ‘Foreign Legion’.
+During February 1915 a fifth Guards regiment was raised which became known as The Welsh Guards, sometimes referred to as the ‘Foreign Legion’.
 This was in recognition to the significant contribution that Welshmen had made, to The Grenadier Guards.
-In August 1918 Lord Kitchener’s vision of a ‘Guards Division’ became a reality which consisted of three brigades, each with four battalions.
-The Grenadier Guards were involved in a number of significant battles including; Arras, Cambrai, Hindenburg Line, and the Somme, several members of the regiment received the Victoria Cross.
+In August 1918 Lord Kitchener’s vision of a ‘Guards Division’ became a reality consisting of three brigades each with four battalions.
+The Grenadier Guards were involved in many significant battles including; Arras, Cambrai, Hindenburg Line, and the Somme.

 - The following pages list Cemeteries and Memorials of the fallen, by country:-